cisagov/prescup-web/gb/Getting_Started.md

 ## Get Support

-President's Cup V uses an integrated support ticket system.
-Players can create support tickets from a deployed challenge or from the new Support link in the navigation bar.
+President's Cup V uses an [integrated support ticket system](https://presidentscup.cisa.gov/gb/support/tickets).
+Players can create support tickets from a deployed challenge or from the [Support link](https://presidentscup.cisa.gov/gb/support/tickets) in the navigation bar.

 **In a deployed challenge:** below the Challenge Questions, click **Create Ticket**.
 By default, the challenge name, support code, and game are included in the new ticket.
 Complete the remaining fields (be sure to add a screenshot if applicable) and click **Submit**.